Starting a Management Career in the Sports Industry after Business School

 - Sports medicine professional: If you are more interested in being a part of a team on the wellness side, it’s possible for you to get a degree in Sports & Rehabilitation Therapy and become a sports massage therapist.
 This career will allow you to perform rehabilitative work for injured athletes among other possible duties.
 A number of graduates from Fremont University have gone on to work for professional sports teams in MLB, NHL, and professional basketball.

 There are many other related fields existing, from office systems, economics, finance to information!

 Focus on a Career You Want

 As you can see, you are not going to run out of career choices once you have decided to become a part of the world of sports.
 Each of these options is just as exciting and rewarding as the other, allowing you to have a very satisfying and lucrative career that you can be proud of.

 In order to get started turning your dream into a reality, you need to get the right kind of training today.

-Fremont College offers a number of business-related programs that will ultimately allow you to start an entry-level job and develop your resume to prepare for a manager position in the sports industry.
+Fremont University offers a number of business-related programs that will ultimately allow you to start an entry-level job and develop your resume to prepare for a manager position in the sports industry.
 Once equipped with your diploma, you can then begin to establish the sports-related career of your liking.

 - Business administration